SimonStimberg/Andean-Ritus/README.md

 * downloaded a binaural patch which works surprisingly good
   http://jakobhandersen.dk/projects/fft-based-binaural-panner/download/
 * implemented the simple version with the sequencer
+  * signal vector size has to be set to 1024 and samplerate to 44.1k (in the audio settings)
   * so when a note is genereated, it generates random direction values
     * Azimuth -> 180° left/right (in 72 steps)
     * Elevation -> 360° front/up/back/down (in 127 steps)